-SCCF offers more than 50 scholarships for students pursuing further education and training each year.
+SCCF offers 60 scholarships for students pursuing further education and training each year.
 These scholarships are established often by families in memory of a loved one or by individuals who wish to support students entering a career path similar to theirs.
 Unless explicitly stated, scholarships are for residents of Steuben County.
 Scholarships are available for both traditional students (graduating high school seniors) and non-traditional students (current college students and those who are returning to advanced education after a period of time).
 Students may be eligible to apply through SCCF’s general scholarship cycle, vocational scholarships, or the Lilly Endowment Community Scholarship.

 Information for Scholarship Recipients

 If you were a recipient of a Steuben County Community Foundation (SCCF) scholarship, you are required to file a scholarship voucher/renewal report.
 Failure to complete and submit forms in a timely, accurate fashion will delay future scholarship payments.

 For any questions about acceptance agreements, renewal reports, and any other information pertaining to your scholarship, contact Jacqui Gentile at firstname.lastname@example.org or 260-665-6656.